Tamilnad Mercantile Bank: Controversies

 In 2021 the directors of the bank were fined on two occasions.
 Once for an amount of ₹11.33 crores and ₹5.33 crores for another.
 The fine was for authorising transfer of shares to foreign entities such as RST Limited, Katra Holdings Limited, GHI I Limited, Kamehameha (Mauritius) Limited, FI Investments (Mauritius) Limited, Cuna Group (Mauritius) Limited, and Swiss Re Investors (Mauritius) Limited, Sub-Continental Equities Ltd, Mauritius, and Robert & Adris James Company Limited, Mauritius not authorised by Reserve Bank of India for acquiring shares in the bank.

+Management

+As of 2026, the board of directors of Tamilnad Mercantile Bank includes.